huggingface/hub-docs/docs/hub/model-card-annotated.md

 `direct_use`

-_List how the model can be used without fine-tuning, post-processing, or plugging into a pipeline._
+_Explain how the model can be used without fine-tuning, post-processing, or plugging into a pipeline.
+An example code snippet is recommended._

 ## Downstream Use [optional]